seamusdemora/PiFormulae/Git-ServerOnRpi.md

 Nothing special need be done to designate an RPi as a Git-Server.
 As long as it's got `git` installed, virtually any RPi is fit for this purpose.
 Simply choose one that's accessible to other hosts (RPi git-clients) on your network as the clients will need to make SSH connections to the Git-Server.
 Assuming you want to use public-key authentication, you'll need to copy public keys from git-clients to the git-server using `ssh-copy-id`.

 ### The Situation
 Let's assume we have an RPi w/ hostname `rpigitserver` as the **Git-Server**, and that we have another RPi w/ hostname `rpigitclient` as one of the clients.
-Let's also assume that the repository we wish to maintain source control over is called `etc-update-motd-d`; this is simply a descriptive name, and need not be the same name as git folders holding the same code on the client(s).
+Let's also assume that the repository we wish to maintain source control over is called `etc-update-motd-d`; this is simply a descriptive name, and need not be the same name as git folder holding the same code on the client(s).

 ### Set Up the Repositories on the host `rpigitserver`; i.e. the Git-Server
-We'll put all of our git repositories under a common folder; sub-folders will designate the names of the individual repositories.
+Rather than scattering the repositories about, we'll put all of our git repositories under a common folder that we'll name `~/git-srv`; sub-folders will designate the names of the individual repositories.

 ```bash
 $ hostname    # to get our bearings straight